Skeptycal/python-guide/docs/dev/env.rst

 ------------------------------

 `Python for Visual Studio <https://marketplace.visualstudio.com/items?itemName=ms-python.python>`_ is an extension for the `Visual Studio Code IDE <https://code.visualstudio.com>`_.
 This is a free, lightweight, open source IDE, with support for Mac, Windows, and Linux.
-Built using open source technologies such as Node.js and Python, with compelling features such as Intellisense (autocompletion), local and remote debugging, linting, and the like.
+It is built using open source technologies such as Node.js and Python, with compelling features such as Intellisense (autocompletion), local and remote debugging, linting, and the like.

 MIT licensed.